Does your teenager have trouble winding down at night?

-But armed with a coloring book and a great set of colored pencils you can take this relaxation technique anywhere.
+But armed with a coloring book and a great set of colored pencils, this relaxation technique anywhere.

-I thought about including drawing in this post too but I started thinking about how my son or daughter might feel about it.
+I thought about including drawing in this post too but I started thinking about how my sons or daughter might feel about it.

 For some kids, drawing, painting, and even coloring for that matter could bring out feelings of perfectionism which would be stressful.

-So consider whether they could doodle and enjoy it as a way to relax or if they would indeed feel overwhelmed.
+So consider whether they could doodle and enjoy it as a way to relax or if they would end up feeling overwhelmed.